 “Every student whom I’ve worked with has ultimately gotten jobs in tech, which seems like an indication their curriculum is relevant.”

-Because coding bootcamp is the “gateway” to helping students get into tech jobs in the most affordable, quickest, way, a good curriculum is key to our success.
+Because a coding bootcamp is the “gateway” to helping students get into tech jobs in the most affordable and quickest way, a good curriculum is key to our success.
+And whether you’re interested in website development, building apps, going into software engineering, or embracing any of the hundreds of other tech-focused careers that are popping up all over the world, Hackbright will give you the skills you need to help make it happen.

 Course Report: How do you define a “successful” mentorship?